PaddlePaddle/Paddle/paddle/framework/net_design.md

 ## Compatibility with RNN

-Benefit from the decoupling of `ScratchNet.Run` and `Scope`, `ScratchNet` is compatible with future RNN design, for example we can implement a simple recurrent neural network as followed
+Benefit from the decoupling of `PlainNet.Run` and `Scope`, `PlainNet` is compatible with future RNN design, for example we can implement a simple recurrent neural network as followed

 ```c++